dolittle/Documentation/Source/content/en/docs/concepts/resource_system.md

 ---
 title: Resource System
 description: How to get access to storage
+tags:
+    - resource system
+    - read cache
+    - event store
+    - read models
+    - mongodb
 weight: 90
 ---

 When using the [Dolittle SDK](https://github.com/dolittle/dotnet.sdk) you get access to the Resource System which is a way to get access to storage.
 The Resources you get will be separated by [Tenants]({{<ref tenants>}}) and unique in your current context.
 This means that you can depend on the stored data not leaking between tenants.
+The event-store and the read-cache are the only permanent storage options available through the Resource System.

 ## Read Cache

-The Read Cache is available from the Resource System as an `IMongoDatabase` that you can reference in your code.
+The Read Cache, or `ReadModels`, is available from the Resource System as an `IMongoDatabase` that you can reference in your code.
 The database will be connected, and you can use normal MongoDB queries to get access to the data you store there.

 ### Example